JerryHoTaiwan/JerryHo.github.io/_pages/cv.md

   * Proposed a deep learning based approach to phase detection autofocus to enhance the robustness to noise

+* Research Scientist Intern, Eye Tracking at Meta Reality Lab, Jun.
+2024 - Sep.
+2024
+  * Developed a simulator to understand the requirements of depth sensor specifications
 * Summer Intern, Dept. of Multimedia in Mediatek, Jul.
 2018 - Aug.
 2018
-  * Developed an evaluation tool for autofocus
+  * Developed an evaluation platform for autofocus performance assessment

 Publications
 ======